hvdwolf/OsmAnd-UKpostcodes/README.md

 Note that the scripts do not contain the final OsmAndMapCreator step.
 I leave that up to you (for now).
 For the POI file you only need to create a POI index.
 For the address file(s) you need to create a map and address index.

+Note that you first need to download:<br>
+the "Postcode Districts.csv" from https://www.doogal.co.uk/PostcodeDistricts.php<br>
+and the "UK Postcodes.csv" (actually it is a zip) from https://www.doogal.co.uk/UKPostcodes.php<br>
+Save both in workfiles.

 With regard to the generated files.<br>